This updated policy was approved by the GS Board of Directors on January 12, 2022.

 Abuse refers to serious, and potentially criminal behavior toward others that is cruel or violent.
 Abuse is a misuse of power which uses the bonds of intimacy, trust, and dependency to make a victim vulnerable.
 Any misuse, manipulation, or exploitation of power or trust to intimidate, threaten, and injure or, control the behaviors, actions, thoughts, or feelings of another person is abuse.
 Abuse can include, but is not limited to, emotional, psychological, financial, sexual, or physical actions.

 This GS ethics policy outlines expected behavior for all members but also recognizes that an allegation of harassment is not proof of harassment.
-The GS will observe strict confidentiality when an allegation of harassment by a member is reported, to the extent reasonable and appropriate.
+The GS will observe strict confidentiality when an allegation of harassment by a member, in connection with activities operated under the direction of the Society, is reported, to the extent reasonable and appropriate.

 3) Professional ethics (integrity in research and publication)